 Different facelifts tackle various issues.
 Costs range based on how complex and what the final look is.
 Options include traditional, mid-face, mini, thread, and deep-plane facelifts.

-What factors affect the cost of facelift surgery?
+What factors affect the Facelift Surgery Cost?

 The surgeon’s skill, location, and extra hospital costs play a big role in the price.
 Also, don’t forget about what you’ll need before and after surgery.